 Model Buses Creations have commissioned Britbus to produce a batch of models in unpainted & part assembled form.
 The first model is an Alexander R type Leyland/Volvo Olympian, that was popular with Dublin bus.
+The initial run is limited to 100 pieces, but a further batch of 50 enhanced versions with extra parts is planned.

 This model & the Creations range is a partnership between Mark Oakley of Model Buses Collection & Iwan Jones of Iwan’s Bus Bits, they have created a Model Bus Brand for the Creation and Development of ‘Highly Detailed Model Buses In Miniature’ for Collectors and Enthusiasts across the UK and around the World.